Helenbbcg/Linked-Open-Data-web-application/README.md

 In addition, there are also three json files in the folder "data":
 links.json: link data after being processed by Neo4j.
 datasets.json: nodes which represents the datasets.
-nodes with links.json: nodes that have direct relatioship with datasets.
+nodes with links.json: nodes that have direct relationship with datasets.

 #### Data precessing:
 json.py: data processing within Python